skip to content

 Seminar 1.
 Theories and Issues of Religion and Conflict

 This seminar will provide a critical introduction to the prevalent theories in the study of the relationship between religion and conflict.
 Explanations of the role that religious practices, beliefs, and ideologies play in inciting, legitimating or ameliorating violence and conflict, from genocide to domestic violence, will be scrutinized.
-Special attention will be paid to definitional issues and their implications, and claims of different kinds about causality.
+Special attention will be paid to definitional issues and their implications, as well as claims of different kinds about causality.

 Seminar 2.
 Contemporary Case Study: Terrorism